 And in case I haven’t convinced you to make this recipe yet, guess what?
 These brownies are actually (relatively) healthy.
 Most brownie recipes are loaded with oil and animal products, which we know are not good for us.
 These brownies are sweetened naturally with dates and made fudgy and creamy with peanut butter — if you left out the marshmallows, I would have no reservations about eating a couple of these as a healthy breakfast.

-1. Soak dates in warm water for 10 minutes.
+- Soak the pitted Dates in warm water for 5 minutes.
 Drain, but save the water.

-3. Add in the almond milk, cacao powder, and buckwheat flour, blending to form a dough.
-If the dough is too thick, add in more almond milk in 1 tbsp increments until it reaches your desired consistency, but keep in mind the mix should be thick
+- Next, add in the Cacao Powder and Buckwheat Flour.
+Blend until a dough forms; if the dough is too thick, add in the liquid from the soaked Dates in 1 tbsp increments until it reaches your desired consistency, but keep in mind the mix should be thick and not too sticky.